M-Scott-Lassiter/jest-geojson/README.md

 # License and Development

-`jest-geojson` and all other files in this repository are distributed as free and open-source software under the [MIT License](/../../blob/main/LICENSE), © 2022.
+`Jest-GeoJSON` and all other files in this repository are distributed as free and open-source software under the [MIT License](/../../blob/main/LICENSE), © 2022.

 Both [contributions](/../../blob/main/CONTRIBUTING.md) and [bug reports](https://github.com/M-Scott-Lassiter/jest-geojson/issues/new/choose) welcome.